Julia-Wagner/PyChef/README.md

 After logging in the user gets to the main menu where they can choose to view or create a recipe or log out.
 If **Log out** is chosen, a method within the **Cookbook** class is called, which redirects the user to the welcome screen after they press enter again.

 If **Create a new recipe** is chosen, the *create_recipe* method is called.
 This calls other methods within the **Cookbook** class which handle the selection and input of the recipe category, name and instruction.
 After validating the input, a new **Recipe** instance is created and added to the *recipes* worksheet using the same method in **SheetService** as was used to add a new user to the worksheet.\
 After saving the recipe, the ingredients can be added.
-The user can add one ingredient at the time, as long as the user chooses to add another ingredient.
+The user can add one ingredient at a time, as long as the user chooses to add another ingredient.
 Each validated ingredient creates a new **Ingredient** instance which is then added to the *ingredients* worksheet again using the method in **SheetService**.
 After the user decides to add no more ingredients, the method to view the created recipe is called.

 ![View recipe](docs/screenshots/view_recipe.png)

 If the user chooses **View recipe**, the method to select a recipe is called.
 This calls the method in the **Cookbook** class that was already used for creating a recipe, letting the user select a category.
 Then a method from **SheetService** is called, returning all the available recipes for the logged-in user with the selected category.\
 If there are no available recipes, the user is redirected to creating a recipe.
 Otherwise, the available recipes are shown as a list.
 After a valid selection was made, the data retrieved from the worksheet for the selected recipe is used to create a **Recipe** instance, calling the alternative constructor in the **Recipe** class and it is given to the method to view the selected recipe.\
 This method in the **Cookbook** class prints the recipe name and instructions.
 It then calls a method in **SheetService** to get all the ingredient entries belonging to this recipe and prints them as a list.

+From the recipe the user can continue, which calls the main menu again.
+The other option is to delete the recipe.
+The method in **Cookbook** to delete a recipe after confirming the selection iterates through the ingredients.
+For each ingredient an **Ingredient** instance is created, for this instance, the delete method in the **Ingredient** class is called.
+This method prints information for the user and uses methods in **SheetService** to get and delete the entry in the worksheet.\
+After each ingredient was deleted, the method to delete the recipe is called in the **Recipe** class.
+It also prints information and uses the same methods in **SheetService** to get and delete the entry in the worksheet.

 ## **Libraries**